tomusdrw/grunt-sync/readme.md

       {src: ['path/**'], dest: 'dest/'}, // includes files in path and its subdirs {cwd: 'path/', src: ['**/*.js', '**/*.css'], dest: 'dest/'}, // makes all src relative to cwd ],
-    verbose: true,
+    verbose: true, // Default: false
-    pretend: true, // Don't do any disk operations - just write log
+    pretend: true, // Don't do any disk operations - just write log.
+Default: false
+    failOnError: true, // Fail the task when copying is not possible.
+Default: false
-    ignoreInDest: "**/*.js", // Never remove js files from destination
+    ignoreInDest: "**/*.js", // Never remove js files from destination.
+Default: none
-    updateAndDelete: true // Remove all files from dest that are not found in src
+    updateAndDelete: true // Remove all files from dest that are not found in src.
+Default: false

   }
 }